mtrimner/workout_tracker/README.md

 # WorkoutTracker

 Welcome to this Workout Tracker program.
 This project was developed as our second project for Flatiron Schools software engineering bootcamp.
-The goal of the project was to practice implementing an MVC with an ORM along with other concepts.
+The goal of the project was to practice implementing a MVC with an ORM along with other concepts.
 It allows you to create create workouts and store them for later use.

 # Installation